 Minimizes Pressure Ulcers

-This indicates the percentage of residents who sustained a pressure ulcer.
-Pressure ulcers are damage to the skin caused by remaining in the same position for too long.
+This is the percentage of patients that have had a pressure ulcer.
+Pressure ulcers are damage to the skin caused by remaining in one position for too long.

 Minimizes Serious Falls

 In Good Samaritan Society Miller, 4.38% of Patients had Serious Falls